leviathansecurity/TunnelVision/README.md

 ## **Data flow for when an attacker is pushing 121 routes without a host firewall setting enabled, creating a leak.**
 ![Dataflow no leaks](images/Malicious-DHCP-route-successful-leak.png)

-## **Data flow for when an attacker is pushing 121 routes and the creates a selective denial of service instead of a leak due to the host-firewall setting being enabled.**
+## **Data flow for when an attacker is pushing 121 routes and the mitigation creates a selective denial of service instead of a leak due to the host-firewall setting being enabled.**
 ![Dataflow no leaks](images/DHCP-route-but-firewall-drops.png)